ant-design/ant-design/components/form/demo/validate-other.md

 ## en-US

-Provide validation for fllowing input filed: `Select` `Radio` `DatePicker` `InputNumber` `Cascader`.
+Provide validation for following input filed: `Select` `Radio` `DatePicker` `InputNumber` `Cascader`.
 To use `validateFieldsAndScroll` with form validation, it will scroll the form to the failed input field which is not in visible area.

 ````jsx
 import { Select, Radio, Checkbox, Button, DatePicker, TimePicker, InputNumber, Form, Cascader, Icon } from 'antd';